floprsk/cs50_final_project/README.md

 #### Session functionality:
-Need to have that to display only the elements of the current logged in user and also only manipulating the respective database entries.
+Need to have that, to display only the elements of the current logged in user and also only manipulating the respective database entries.

 #### Crontab functionality:
-The cron daemon is used for the time-based execution of processes in Unix and Unix-like operating systems in order to automate recurring tasks - cron jobs.
+The cron daemon is used for the time-based execution of processes in Unix and Unix-like operating systems in order to automate recurring tasks, also called cron jobs.

 With the crontab library installed, you can edit the crontab file on your RPi with python.
 To use crontab-functionalites in python you will have to call a cron object like that at the beginning of every @app.route:

     # app.py file
-    cron = CronTab(user='flopi')
+    cron = CronTab(user='username_on_Pi')

 With "*comment = ...*" in the following line you can give every cron-job a name, with which you can identify which cron-job belongs to which plant.